Introduction To Wild Camping

 WHAT IS WILD CAMPING?

 Eco-friendly campsites have sprung up all over the country, where the golden rule is to be as environmentally thoughtful as possible.
 However, aside from these designated camping areas - individuals, couples and families are also venturing into the great outdoors and discovering their own perfect camping spot.
 This is known as wild camping.

-The rules for wild camping are very much the same, but as you’re left to your own devices it’s a case of ensuring your own co-friendliness.
+The rules for wild camping are very much the same, but as you’re left to your own devices, it’s a case of ensuring your own co-friendliness.

 What’s important to remember about wild camping is it’s technically illegal without the landowner’s permission.
-In times gone by you could camp wherever and whenever you pleased, but then the UK’s land was split and attributed to someone.
-As such, in the eyes of the law wild camping can be viewed as trespassing.
+In times gone by, you could camp wherever and whenever you pleased, but then the UK’s land was split and attributed to someone.
+As such, in the eyes of the law, wild camping can be viewed as trespassing.

-The fact remains though, there are certain loopholes to exploit if you so wish.
+However, there are certain loopholes to exploit if you so wish.
 One of these is in Scotland and was created as part of the Land Reform Act in 2003.
 As part of the new regulations, you can now camp on public hill land as long as you’re at least 100m from any road (whilst taking all rubbish with you when leaving).
 However, it’s worth talking to the official landowner if you can track them down.

 The Legalise Wild Camping petition sought an official response from one of Britain’s most popular camping areas, the Lake District.
 The following answer was received from the national park: “Wild camping on unenclosed fell land, remote from the roads, is generally accepted if undertaken responsibly by small numbers of people."